Nebraska recognizes other jurisdictions law enforcement certification as a basis for eligibility for obtaining Nebraska certification.

 What did not change with the passage of LB 1241 is the admission requirements into the reciprocity program.

 An applicant will need to meet all of the admission standards as outlined in Title 79, Chapter 3 and Chapter 8.
-At a minimum you to apply for the program, the applicant must:
+At a minimum, the applicant must:

 - Show satisfactory completion of a training program determined by the Council to be equivalent to Nebraska’s basic certification training curriculum.
 The Council will also consider continuing education hours